Small Estate Assignments

 If a decedent's estate is small enough, Michigan law (MCL 700.3982) allows the estate to be probated using an expedited process that does not require the appointment of a personal representative, takes no notice of any will, and results in a court order assigning assets.
 However, this expedited process has several requirements:

-- You must fill out a Petition and Order for Assignment.
-There is a $25 filing fee, a $12 certified copy fee for your certified copy of the order, and a statutorily-mandated inventory fee based on the value of the estate.
+- You must fill out a Petition for Assignment , Order for Assignment and accompanying MC 97.
+There is a $25 filing fee, a $13 certified copy fee for your certified copy of the order, and a statutorily-mandated inventory fee based on the value of the estate.
 To calculate the inventory fee see the inventory fee calculator.

 - The decedent must have been an Ingham County resident or was not a Michigan resident but left property in Ingham county.